 The website contains information about the Company's values, the Company's directors and executives, and the Company's constitution, corporate governance practices, policies and Board committee charters.
 All ASX announcements including annual and half year financial results are posted on the website as soon as they have been released on the ASX company announcements platform.
-The full text of all notices of shareholder meetings and explanatory material including audio recordings of those meetings, the Company's Annual Report and copies of investor presentations made to analysts are also posted in the Investor Centre section of the website.
+The full text of all notices of shareholder meetings and explanatory material including audio recordings of those meetings, the Company's Annual Report and copies of investor presentations made to analysts are also posted in the Investor Centre section of the website available at http://investors.afgonline.com.au/Investor/.